Leantime/leantime/README.md

 * Click `OK`
 * A popup will appear asking if you want to create a FastCGI application - click `Yes`

+Note: You may need to repeat this when you upgrade PHP.

 #### Production Installation via Docker ####